halide/Halide/apps/opengl_demo/README.md

 The sample filter inverts the RGB channels of the input image.

-*This demo is known to work on OS X 10.11.
-Linux and Windows have not yet been tested.*
+*This demo is known to work on OS X 10.11 and Ubuntu Linux 16.04.
+Windows has not yet been tested.*

 ### Instructions: